 BERLIN CITY TOUR WITH FAMILY STORIES

 Experiencing Berlin on the traces of my visitors’ family history is so enriching and touching for me.
 For eight days, we had a city tour with family Goodridge through Berlin.
-Helene was born here 82 years ago, she met this handsome American soldier named George, they moved to the States… Now they came back for a visit with their three adult kids and in-laws.
+Helene was born here 82 years ago, she met this handsome American soldier named George, they moved to the States… Now they returned for a visit with their three adult kids and in-laws.

 Allied history meets personal history